We love Texas Roadhouse at our house! That’s why we had to come up with a Texas Roadhouse Rolls Copycat Recipe!

 - Knead the dough in the bowl for 5 minutes.
 If the dough seems sticky to you add a tablespoon of flour at a time until it reaches a good consistency.

-- Remove dough from bowl and grease the inside of the bowl.
+- Remove dough from the bowl and grease the inside of the bowl.

 - Place the dough back in the bowl and flip it around till the entire outside is nice and shiny with the oil.

 - Loosely cover the bowl with plastic wrap and allow the dough to double in size, which takes a little over an hour and sometimes longer in my cold house.

 - Once the dough has doubled, smash it down with your fists for about a minute.

 - Roll the dough out to about a 1/2 inch thick.
 Then fold the dough in half, now making it an inch thick, and roll over with a rolling pin to seal it together.
 This makes a perfect way to separate the rolls once baked.
 No need to cut it in half, just pull it apart.